AdobeDocs/dynamic-media-classic.en/help/using/checking-job-files.md

 * **[!UICONTROL Status]**: Shows the status of the job.

-* **[!UICONTROL Destination]**: For upload jobs, the company name, and folder to which the files were uploaded.
+* **[!UICONTROL Destination]**: For upload jobs, the destination is the company name and folder to which the files were uploaded.
 This category does not apply to jobs for publishing.

 * **[!UICONTROL Submitted By]**: Lists who uploaded the assets.